 Comtrol supports many standard MIBs for users to configure or monitor the switch configuration by SNMP.
 However, since some commands can't be found in standard MIBs, Comtrol provides a Private MIB file.
 Compile the private MIB file with your SNMP tool.
-The private MIB can be found on the RocketLinx Software and Documentation CD or downloaded it from the Comtrol FTP site.
+The private MIB can be downloaded it from the Comtrol FTP Site.

 The Private MIB tree is the same as the web tree.
 This is easier to understand and use.
-If you are not familiar with a standard MIB, you can directly use the private MIB to manage /monitor the switch, without the need to learn or find where the OIDs of the commands are.
+If you are not familiar with a standard MIB, you can directly use the private MIB to manage/monitor the switch, without the need to learn or find where the OIDs of the commands are.